manoa-notes/manoa-notes.github.io/index.md

 It will also provide code that implements design concepts including but not limited to the following:

-* Two primary collections (Profiles and Courses) as well as two "join" Collections (Notes and User) that implement many-to-many relationships between them.
+* Two primary collections (Profiles and Courses) as well as two "join" Collections (Notes and Forums) that implement many-to-many relationships between them.
 * Top-level index pages (Profiles and Courses) that show how to manipulate these four collections in various ways.
 * Initialization code to define default Profiles and Courses and relations between them.
 * Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.